 For sample copies of DDN and how to subscribe see elsewhere on this site.

 I am now regarded by many as the world’s leading darts historian and I am known affectionately across the world as ‘Dr. Darts’.

 This is an authoritative and very popular website covering every aspect of darts, not just darts history.

 Researching darts inevitably involves studying the history of English public houses so within this website you will find examples of my work in that area under a discrete Pub History section.

 Fans can also approach me directly via my Contact Page to comment on my website and raise any questions they may have about any aspect of the history of our sport.

 Through this website I am encouraging those interested in the history and development of the game to share and exchange information.
 Judging by the kind feedback I have received in the past that it’s working just fine.

 But times change and so does the technology.
-My former website had fallen behind with the times and I decided that now was the time to play catch-up and bring www.patrickchaplin.com, rather belatedly, kicking and screaming into the 21st Century.
-Engaging a new web host has been key to this new site’s development.
+My former website had fallen behind with the times and I decided that it was the time to play catch-up and bring www.patrickchaplin.com, rather belatedly, kicking and screaming into the 21st Century.
+Engaging a new web host three years ago has been key to my site’s development.

-I trust you will enjoy my new website.
+I hope you will enjoy my website.
 I hope you will return again and again to discover what new articles have been posted.
 You can, of course, sign up to receive a notification every time I post something new.

 Best wishes and extremely happy darting to you all.